 Day Trips from Tel Aviv to Jerusalem; The Old City

 To properly get to visit all of Jerusalem, you will need at least two day trips from Tel Aviv to Jerusalem to explore everything.
-Here we will outline all the main attractions in the Old City of Jerusalem.
+Here we will outline all the main sites in the Old City of Jerusalem.
 Exploring the entire Old City alone, will take you all day.
 If you want to explore the rest of Jerusalem on the same day, think of seeing only two sights in the Old City to leave time to explore the rest of Jerusalem.

 The Western Wall is a huge tourist attraction in Israel.
 It is a holy place for Jewish people who come and pray daily and on Jewish Holidays and the Shabbat.
 The Kotel was the outer gate to the Second Temple.
 It is the only wall to survive the temple’s destruction,.
 Because of this, it holds great significance as a remembrance to the destruction of something precious to the Jewish people.
 It is a great place to say a prayer and have a moment of meditation.
-Learn more about the Kotel and the do’s and don’ts here.

 Once you are by the Kotel, a great way to learn and explore more about the history and significance of the Wall, is by going on the Western Wall Tunnels tour.
 With tours leaving Sunday – Thursday, this one hour trip in the tunnels provides you with a look at the parts of the Western Wall that is yet to be uncovered, as well as the immense amount of history this area holds.